onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 A creative act of expression

-We need to structure our incentives in our system such that it is most conducive to beneficial and positive outcomes

 Civilization is cultivated - it is grown and renewed and built upon

 A culture of praise and recognition